Case study - Using the stabilization plane to reduce holographic turbulence

 Do it yourself

-If you have a HoloLens and would like to play around with the concepts I've discussed, you can download a test scene and try out the exercises below.
-It uses Unity’s built-in gizmo API and it should help you visualize where your plane is being set.
+If you have a HoloLens and would like to play around with the concepts within this article, you can download a test scene and try out the exercises below.
+It uses Unity’s built-in gizmo API and should help you visualize where your plane is being set.
 This code was also used to capture the screenshots in this case study.

 - Sync the latest version of MixedRealityToolkit-Unity.

 - Build and configure the generated project.